 Expert Tips to Avoid the Summer Slide (Prevent Summer Learning Loss)

+During the summer break your child may fall into the summer slide.
 What is summer slide?
 It is summer learning loss in children while they are away from school.

 Between school years, children tend to lose some of the knowledge they acquired during their previous 9 months at school.
 Summer learning loss can impact your child when they go back to school, so educate yourself on how to prevent the summer slide.

-Prevent the Summer Slide in Your Children
+Prevent the Summer Slide for Your Children

 Over summer, kids can experience a summer slump.
 But we all want our kids to stay educated, even in the summer.